IRVLUTD/AutoX-SemMap/README.md

 roslaunch fetch_navigation fetch_mapping.launch
 ```
 ## B. Record robot trajectory
 This script first creates a data-folder of format <Year-month-date_Hour-Minute-Seconds>/pose.
 Then saves the data points in pose folder, in .npz format.
-Specify the time-interval between consecutive data points as the argument.
+Specify the time-interval (in seconds) between consecutive data points as the argument.
+You may set the time interval to be 1 as a nominal value.
 ```
 cd scripts
 python save_data.py <time-interval>